LivePersonInc/developer-center/pages/documents/GettingStarted/create-api-keys.md

 sitesection: Documents
 categoryname: "Getting Started"
 documentname: Before You Get Started
-permalink: before-you-get-started-let-s-get-started.html
+permalink: essential-resources-create-api-keys.html
 indicator: both
 ---

 ### Create an API key

-Application keys are security tokens that you use to access LiveEngage services.
-The application key gets installed automatically and assumes the security settings granted to the associated user in LiveEngage.
+API keys are security tokens that you use to access LiveEngage services.
+The API key gets installed automatically and assumes the security settings granted to the associated user in LiveEngage.

 {:.notice}
 You use the API key when you create bots, access our APIs programatically and authorize LiveEngage applications.